DungTran-FI/Application-of-Multi-Attribute-Value-Theory-for-Car-Purchase-Decision-Optimization/README.md

 This project demonstrates the power of integrating data analytics with decision-making theories like MAVT to provide clear, actionable insights in complex scenarios such as car purchasing.

+### Disclaimer
+This project was developed as a group assignment for the "Decision Making And Behavior" course at Aalto University.
+While the design, implementation, and analysis aspects of the project were collaboratively completed by the team, each individual contributed to specific parts of the project.

+The work presented here includes contributions from all team members, and the final deliverables reflect a collective effort.
+When showcasing this project in a personal portfolio, it is important to acknowledge that it was a group effort.
+The skills demonstrated and the results achieved are representative of the collaborative work undertaken by the team as a whole.